 The chairs ranking minority members of the committees in the House of Representatives and the Senate with jurisdiction over human services:

-• Rep. Jim Abeler, House HHS Finance minority lead
+• Rep. Diane Loeffler, House Finance minority lead (human services)

-• Rep. Tara Mack, House HHS Policy minority lead
+• Rep. Joe Mullery, House Policy minority lead

-• Sen. Julie Rosen, Senate HHS Finance minority lead
+• Sen. Julie Rosen, Senate Finance minority lead

-• Sen. Michelle Benson, Senate HHS Policy minority lead
+• Sen. Michelle Benson, Senate Policy minority lead

 Two members representing faith-based organizations ministering to ethnic communities:

 • The Rev. Janet Johnson, ordained elder, Wayman African Methodist Episcopal Church